 And the worst?

 The worst is probably that you have to travel a long way to see a specialist.
 My husband has to see three next week and we have to travel all the way to Brisbane.
 And mobile reception coverage—there's none here.
 Also internet and TV are all satellite.
 I've had no internet service for four weeks.
-People don't realize how lucky they are in the city.
+People don't realise how lucky they are in the city.
 Here's it's not cheap and if someone has an accident and there's no mobile coverage they can die.

 What do you do if there is an emergency?